I’m one of those people that just can’t sit still.

 Creating your own career is not as impossible as you might think.
 By figuring out what you’re good at and what you enjoy doing, you can turn your skills into freelance work.

-Some of the things I’m good at are design, photography, and travel writing, so I use these skills to make money freelancing.
+Some of the things I’m good at are travel writing, social media, content management, and photography, so I use these skills to make money freelancing.

-The best thing is that this allows me to work online from almost anywhere in the world.
+The best thing is that this online work allows me to work from anywhere in the world.
 During my three months in Europe, I would do an hour or two of work in the mornings and evenings, and go out sightseeing during the day.

 There are so many skills that can be turned into freelance work.
 My husband works is a web developer, and there have been numerous times where he has taken up freelance work when we’re travelling, as all he needs is a laptop and internet connection.